jbmorley/google-calendar-scripts/README.md

 ## find-from-ics

 Search Google Calendar for events corresponding to the UIDs in an ICS file, optionally deleting them.
-This was designed to help undo a failed/partial Google Calendar ICS import without destroying other data in Google Calendar.
+This was created to help undo a failed/partial Google Calendar ICS import without destroying other data in Google Calendar.